 EMERGENCY WATER SUPPLY FOR FIRE FIGHTING

-The water source will be from a 3,600 gallon cistern will be located ~67 ft. north of the residence.
-The cistern should have a dry hydrant connection with a 6 inch NH thread connection and cap (note that a 2 1⁄2" adapter may be needed, depending on your fire protection district).
-The residence will be making a donation to the community fire cistern.
-Contact the Allenspark Fire Protection District (303-747-2586) for more information and specific details.
+The water source will be from the community cistern.
+The landowner will be making a contribution to the community cistern.
+Contact the Nederland Fire Protection District (303-258-9161) for more information and specific details.

 FUELS REDUCTION